nsnam/ns-3-dev-git/src/energy/doc/energy.rst

 Validation
 **********

 The RV battery model is validated by comparing results with what was presented in the original RV battery model paper.
-The generic battery model is validated by superimposing the obtained discharge curves with manufacters's datasheets plots.
-The following shows the results of the ``generic-battery-discharge-example.cc`` superimposed to manufacter's datasheets charts:
+The generic battery model is validated by superimposing the obtained discharge curves with manufacturer's datasheets plots.
+The following shows the results of the ``generic-battery-discharge-example.cc`` superimposed to manufacturer's datasheets charts:

 .. _fig-leadacid: